meska/smsbot-matrix/readme.md

 ### SMS Forwarding

-The `sms_to_discord.sh` script captures incoming SMS messages from Gammu and forwards them.
-Despite the name, it will be modified to use the Matrix API instead of Discord.
+The `sms_to_matrix.sh` script captures incoming SMS messages from Gammu and forwards them.

 ## File Structure